Drizin/CodegenCS/README.md

 Templates are C# programs so they should have an entrypoint method (named `Main()` or `TemplateMain()`).

-Methods can be "markup-based" which means that they just return an interpolated string:
+Methods (including entrypoint methods) can be "markup-based" os programmatic.

+A markup-based method is one that just return an interpolated string:

 ```cs
 class MyTemplate